The Atmospheric Radiation Measurement user facility, U.S. Department of Energy (DOE)

 Readings can also be obtained directly from the RS232 port and viewed/logged using the SunData software supplied.

-Over the last 2 years Prof Victor Estelle’s Solar Radiation Research group at the University of Valencia has been running an SPN1 alongside Cimel and Prede sun photometers to see how it compares with these higher precision but more complex instruments.
-Preliminary findings indicate a relatively good correspondence – scientific posters were presented at Skynet Rome 2016 and EGU Vienna 2016.
+Prof Victor Estelle’s Solar Radiation Research group at the University of Valencia has been running an SPN1 Pyranometer alongside Cimel and Prede sun photometers to see how it compares with these higher precision but more complex instruments.
+Their findings indicate a relatively good correspondence – scientific posters were presented at Skynet Rome 2016 and EGU Vienna 2016.

 Read more about the SPN1 Pyranometer and DNI Calculation in the “SPN1 Technical Fact sheet“.